ox-it/talks.ox/docs/source/http_api/endpoints/talks.rst

     :type organising_department: string
     :query speaker: Search for talks at which the specified person is a speaker.
 Supply the unique slug for the person e.g. 'james-bond'
     :type speaker: string
+    :query series: The slug of a series to filter results by
+    :type series: string

     The response can be either in XML or JSON dependent on the 'accept' header in the request.